MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/debugging-applications/index.md

 ### Installing Ripple

-1. Download and install the latest version of [Node.js](https://nodejs.org/en/) (v0.12.0 or later required).
+1. Download and install the latest version of [Node.js](https://nodejs.org/en/).
 You can verify Node.js installation by typing `npm -v` in terminal.
 2. Open terminal and type: